 Currency hedging transactions will be executed at a share class level for any Hedged Share Classes in accordance with the applicable rules.
-These transactions will hedge the Dealing Currency against the Base Currency of the Fund.
+These transactions will hedge the Dealing Currency against the Base Currency of the Fund affiliated pension plans), and will qualify for the lower taxe d'abonnement rate of 0.01%.
+The fees payable in relation to investments in the Class T Shares will be agreed separately.